dora-metrics/pelorus/docs/Philosophy.md

 | Development | Delivers the features | Software does not meet defined need requirements| 2-3 Weeks |
 | Operations  | Keeps the systems running | Ongoing outages and incidents | 1-5 Days |

 The Pelorus philosophy proposes that a common language of measurable outcomes can be used to bridge the gaps that often arise across these 5 elements. **We refer to these as _Bridge Outcomes_.**

 ## Finding the right Bridge Outcomes

-The term _Outcome_ refers to an measurable change in human, team, or organizational behavior that acheives a desired business result.
+The term _Outcome_ refers to an measurable change in human, team, or organizational behavior that achieves a desired business result.
 A _business result_ typically falls into one of the following categories:

 * an Increase in Value (e.g. Revenue)
 * a Decrease in Cost